Relativity of quantum states in entanglement swapping: Violation of Bell's inequality with no entanglement: Scenario 1: Entanglement swapping

-Soon afterwards (such that the events are space-like separated), the qubits are measured to observe a Bell violation.
-After the results of the measurement have been classically transmitted, the Bell test is performed.
-The four states are subjected to their respective Bell tests and the result is averaged \cite{herbst2015}.
-For instance, the CHSH inequality~\cite{clauser1969,aspect1981} for $\ket{\Psi_{00}}$
+Soon afterwards (such that the events are space-like separated), a verification measurement is performed on qubits $A$ and $B$ to perform a Bell test.
+After the result of the Bell measurement has been classically transmitted, the appropriate CHSH quantity \cite{clauser1969,aspect1981} is computed.
+The four states labeled by $ i, j $ are subject to their respective Bell tests and the result is averaged \cite{herbst2015, sun2017}.
+Note that performing the Bell test separately on each of the four outcomes is necessary, otherwise the outcome would be a completely mixed state.
+For instance, the CHSH quantity for $\ket{\Psi_{00}}$

 is evaluated where the operators for qubits $ A $ and $ B $ are